 Changes to this Privacy Notice

 This Privacy Notice is subject to change at any time.
-It was last changed on 09.04.18.
-If we make changes to this Privacy Notice, we will update the date it was last changed.
+It was last changed on 1 January 2019.
+If we make changes to this Privacy Notice, we will update the date on which it was last changed.
 Where we have an engagement with you, we will notify you of any changes we make to this Privacy Notice in accordance with the notice provisions in the terms of our engagement.
 In other circumstances, we will publish the revised Privacy Notice on our website.